RemGo95/project-b512/README.md

 # project-brain

-Universal machine learning environment for robots with graphic visualization
+Universal machine learning environment for robots with graphic visualization.
+Add your robot in CAD files with special point for axis of every rotation.
+Connect via pipe to machine learning based on Python.

 ![screen1](https://user-images.githubusercontent.com/37455393/158229883-b5376833-8485-4d61-85e0-78dea7974998.png)